FrankSeg117/SeatReservationSystem/README.md

-## Data Structures Proyect
+## Main course Data Structures Project

-Welcome to our humble repository, here you will see our source code for our course proyect of our data structures class.
+Welcome to our humble repository.
+Here, you will see the source code for our course project for our data structures class.

-## What is this proyect?
+## What is this project?

-In this proyect we implemented a system for seat reservation in a football stadium.
-This system manages the available seats, client reservations and a wait list for a section that may be full.
-The system allows an user to reserve an available seat, cancel reservations, and allows to see the availability of free seats.
+In this project, we implemented a system for seat reservation in a football stadium.
+This system manages the available seats, client reservations, and a waitlist for a section that may be full.
+The system allows a user to reserve an available seat, cancel reservations, and see the availability of free seats.

 ## Members with their contact information: